 In addition, we can say that there is natural and artificial lighting.
 Natural light is the sun, moon, or sunlit clouds covering the sky.
 Artificial lighting is the light of candles, a torch, light bulbs, car headlights, etc.

 Natural light gives straight and direct rays falling on objects.
 This is because the sun and moon are at a very great distance.
 Artificial lighting gives rays diverging from a light source in the form of a hand fan.
 It should be noted that artificial light is always concentrated.

 The intensity of lighting depends on the strength of the light source, the distance between the object and the light source and the angle of falling of light rays.
 In addition, the perception of the illumination of an object depends on the distance between this object and the viewer.
 This means that the farther we are from the object, the less contrasting it seems.
 We talked about this in our article on aerial perspective.

 When drawing, it is necessary to take into account the physical properties of objects, or rather its ability to absorb and reflect light.
 Matte and glossy surfaces look different in the identical lightning.
-The tone depends on the nature of the surface of the objects and the density of their coloring.
+The tone of objects depends on the nature of their surface and the density of their color.

 Tone is the relative scale of light and dark values in an image.
 Tone density is a term that characterizes its darkness.
 This and all of the above directly affects how the object looks in different lighting conditions.

 Each illuminated object has the light, shadow, and cast shadow.
 The illuminated surface of an object is called light, and the unlit surface is called the shadow.
 Inside the area of light, we can distinguish the highlight, full light, and halftone.